scholarslab/gitpractice/Praxis2020.md

 Heart by Bonnie Tyler (extended version, of course), or almost anything by Cher
 * Elise: I have a recurring daydream in which I absolutely crush T-Pain's "Buy You a Drank" (if only lol), but I would also love to give "Alone" by Heart a go...or, depending on what hour of the night, I would definitely go for some Shania Twain
 * Aaron: Probably something by Celine Dion tbh.
 I grew up on that.
-* Brandon: "The Shane Song"
+* Brandon: "The Shane Song" [Ed.-I don't know what this is.]
 * Grace: I once sang “What’s Up” by Four Non Blondes at a karaoke bar in Little Rock, Arkansas that turned out to be filled with semi-professional karaoke singers preparing for an upcoming competition.
 Because it’s such a weird, cherished memory, I would love to do it again!
 Another thing the pandemic ruined—I was always trying to get people to go do karaoke with me in Charlottesville, but alas.
+* Shane: "The People are the Heroes Now" from Adams's *Nixon in China*

 ## What's your favorite scent and why?
 * Emma: Like Elise, I love scented candles, and also just scents in general.
 I came home from the grocery store with a cinnamon broom yesterday, so that scent is currently winning.
 I associate it with autumn and coziness.